bADAsteam/US_Cinema/Datastory.md

 ## The world of cinema through American eyes ?

 Thanks to a preliminary study, it has been chosen to focus on American movies in the global cinema industry.
-This focus is appropriate for this case because Hollywood has produced half of the movies made worldwide and has the largest pool of acting talent.
+This focus is appropriate for this case because Hollywood has produced almost half of the movies in the dataset and has the largest pool of acting talent.

 Country                      |	code |	Number_of_movie |	Percent | Number of act | Male acting | Female acting |
 |:---------------------------|:------|:-----------------|:----------|:--------------|:------------|:--------------|